 Question: What is a murmuration of starlings?

-Answer: A murmuration of starlings is the synchronized flight patterns of a large number of starlings, sometimes thousands, and is typically referred to by scientists as an example of collective behavior.
+Answer: A murmuration of starlings is the synchronized flight patterns of a large number of starlings, sometimes thousands, and scientists typically refer to it as an example of collective behavior.

 A starling murmuration dance at twilight is a spectacular and fascinating phenomenon of this collective behavior.
-The videos below were taken over the northern Negev in Israel and show a murmuration of starlings that migrated for the winter from the Ukraine.
+We captured the videos below over the northern Negev in Israel.
+They show a murmuration of starlings that migrated for the winter from the Ukraine.